-• North Texas Car Care Awareness
+• North Texas Car Care Clinics

-NCTCOG partners with nonprofit and community organizations, and auto repair facilities at clinics, workshops, and events to educate North Texans about proper vehicle maintenance to keep their vehicle safe to operate and what to do when the check engine light illuminates.
-NCTCOG staff will also provide information and resources related to keeping vehicles compliant through the state's vehicle Inspection and Maintenance Program and reducing emissions in the Dallas-Fort Worth region.
+NCTCOG partners with nonprofit and community organizations, and auto repair facilities at clinics, workshops, and events to educate North Texans about proper vehicle maintenance and what to do when the check engine light illuminates.
+NCTCOG staff will also provide information and resources related to keeping vehicles compliant through the state's Vehicle Inspection and Maintenance Program and reducing emissions in the Dallas-Fort Worth region.